-Usually, there are a lot of questions within the mortgage industry which crop up regularly with our Mortgage Advisors in Birmingham.
+Usually, there are a lot of questions within the mortgage industry that crop up regularly with our Mortgage Advisors in Birmingham.
 So we have compiled a list to ease client worries:

-In regard to Childcare costs, you normally aren’t at risk of getting turned down for a mortgage.
+In regard to Childcare costs, you normally aren’t at risk of getting turned down for a mortgage, most people who remortgage in Birmingham would tend to have children due to moving home in Birmingham for a bigger space.
 It is taken into consideration however, due to the costs being very expensive so you may be granted a lower mortgage amount than other applicants who have the same income but no children.

 Childcare costs are assessed on the basis that they’ll be put through as a loan or credit commitment.
 Even without childcare costs being involved, parents may still be granted a lower mortgage than applicants who don’t have children.
 This is down to the factor that Lender’s affordability calculators automatically factor in some of the additional expense that normally comes with children.